-Currently the project is complete.
-The final report is undergoing edits and peer review.
-A beta version of the archive was developed.
-The archive contains over 4.8 million non-motorized count records from five states and 11 counties.
+Currently the project is 95% complete.
+The anticipated completion date is May 2016.
+Over 4.8 million non-motorized count records from five states and 11 counties populate the online archive.
 Practitioners can upload data to the live Bike-Ped Portal Site: http://bp.its.pdx.edu/